Constrained Reinforcement Learning and Formal Verification for Safe Colonoscopy Navigation: Constrained Reinforcement learning

 \subsubsection{Reward function}

-We design a reward function that incentivizes the agent to reduce the distance from the end of the colon while minimizing the interactions with the colon wall.
+: We design a reward function that incentivizes the agent to reduce the distance from the end of the colon while minimizing the interactions with the colon wall.
 In light of this, we have formulated a reward function that provides a high positive reward to the agent upon successful completion of the task, a small penalty upon touching the colon wall, and an additional penalty that scales with the distance between the agent and the end of the colon.
-The mathematical expression of the reward function is as follows:

-where $dist_t$ is the centerline distance from the end of the colon at time $t$.
+The mathematical expression of the reward function is as follows: where $dist_t$ is the centerline distance from the end of the colon at time $t$.
 The centerline distance for each colon model is estimated prior to training using checkpoints. $\eta$ is a normalization factor, and $\beta$ is a fixed penalty for each collision.
 The values of $\eta$ and $\beta$ are empirically set to 0.001 and 0.01, respectively, in our experiments.